mobiusml/aana_sdk/README.md

 Aana SDK comes with a set of example applications that demonstrate the capabilities of the SDK.
 You can run the example applications using the Aana CLI.

 The following applications are available:
 - `chat_with_video`: A multimodal chat application that allows users to upload a video and ask questions about the video content based on the visual and audio information.
+This example requires `HF_TOKEN` to access [Llama 3 8B model from Meta](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).
+See [Chat with Video Demo notebook](/notebooks/chat_with_video_demo.ipynb) for more information.
 - `whisper`: An application that demonstrates the Whisper model for automatic speech recognition (ASR).
 - `llama2`: An application that deploys LLaMa2 7B Chat model.